OpenBAS-Platform/docs/docs/usage/dashboards/custom-dashboards/custom-dashboards.md

 ## Time filters

 In order to have dashboards as accurate as possible, we offer the possibility to filter on time ranges.
+The values for the time range are: all time, custom range, last 24 hours, last 7 days, last month, last 3 months, last 6 months and last year.
 The default value for this parameter is **last three months**.

 !!! note

     When the **All time** time range is set, datas are displayed without any time limit.
-When the **Custom range** is set, two more pickers are displayed, allowing the user to chosse a start date and an end date.
+When the **Custom range** is set, two more pickers are displayed, allowing the user to choose a start date and an end date.